Nyanyan/Egaroucid/web_resources/en/download/index.md

 Egaroucid GUI version is for only Windows 64 bit on CPUs made by Intel or AMD.
+Also, you can use Egaroucid with x64 compatible ARM CPU.

 Egaroucid has some revisions (SIMD / Generic / AVX512) to optimize the speed for several environments.
 Installer automatically select the best revision for you.